lucasdotvin/laravel-soulbscription/README.md

 }
 ```

 In the example above, we set `storage` as a quota feature inside the seeder.
-Then, on the controller, our code store an uploaded file on a folder, calculate the folder size by retrieving all of its subfiles, and, finally, set the consumed `storage` quota as the directory total size.
+Then, on the controller, our code store an uploaded file on a folder, calculate this folder size by retrieving all of its subfiles, and, finally, set the consumed `storage` quota as the directory total size.

 ### Creating Plans